JureSeselj/kiteboarding-club/README.md

 The navigation bar is position vertical with bar icon and fully responsive to allow for various screen sizes.
 It includes links to manover around the site easily.

 ### Banner Page

 + The banner page image
     - The image gives the user instant knowledge of what is involved in the club, and with added vertical nav bar icon draws their eye to the site.
     - The text gives instant information to the user on what the club is.
 With the added button underneath the title with background photo, it makes the user keep interest.
+    - The purple logo is in the top left corner on the banner page.
     \
     &nbsp;